 Plaintiffs also allege defective IVC filters have punctured adjacent organs and blood vessels.
 Hundreds of lawsuits have been filed against IVC filter manufacturers.

-An inferior vena cava (“IVC”) filter is a small device, usually made of metal, which prevents blood clots from getting stuck in your lungs.
+An inferior vena cava or IVC filter is a small metal device that prevents blood clots from getting stuck in your lungs.
 IVC filters look like small wire cages.
 These metal devices are inserted into your inferior vena cava, which is the vein that carries blood from your lower body to your heart.

 IVC filters were first introduced in 1979.
 To date, hundreds of thousands of IVC filters have been implanted in patients.

 IVC filters are designed to catch blood clots before they move into a patient’s heart, lungs, or other body areas.
 Each year, around 200,000 blood clot filters are implanted to prevent pulmonary embolism.